CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 All in one place.

-That alone is useful because you can actually see it.
+That alone is useful because you can actually see it, instead of jumping between ProjectWise Administrator screens trying to piece it together.

 ---